A Comprehensive Guide to Procure-to-Pay From Procurement Experts

 The procure-to-pay (P2P) process is the multistep system of requests and approvals that allows a purchase to go from first identification of needs to final payment.
 Depending on the organization, the procure-to-pay process may be conducted manually or maybe assisted by procurement software specifically designed to aid the purchasing and payment process flow.

-A well-oiled procure-to-pay process allows stakeholders to quickly and easily assess their needs, request goods and services to get them filled, and allows approvers to ensure accuracy and cost savings in the purchasing process.
+A well-oiled procure-to-pay process allows stakeholders to quickly and easily assess their needs, plan initiatives and request goods and services to get them filled, and allows approvers to ensure accuracy and cost savings in the purchasing process.
 An efficient SaaS buying process is an efficient procure-to-pay process.

 While the procure-to-pay process is often administered by a purchasing or procurement department, it is actually a cross-departmental function that requires input and oversight from a variety of departmental stakeholders.
 Automating these business processes can reduce the time department heads and finance professionals spend fulfilling the needs of the organization.